hash-and-sign/bookle/README.md

 5. Replace the URLs in the PDF file according to the modified `urls.txt`, as explained in Step 2.
 6. Move the converted PDF file to the `server` folder.
 7. Test the bookle based on the converted PDF by starting the server as explained in Step 1, then entering `localhost` in the URL field of a browser, then clicking on the name of your converted PDF file.

+### Tips

+1. Use a a browser that can display PDFs and play audio-visual resources such as MP3s and MP4s within its window, such as the Chrome browser.
+2. When a link is clicked in a PDF, the target resource loads into the current tab.
+If you then return to the PDF, you may be at the beginning, having lost your place.
+To avoid this problem, instead hold down the control key when clicking a link to open the target in a new tab.
+Holding down both the shift and control keys when clicking shifts focus to the new tab immediately.
+Alternatively, you can press the mouse wheel (optionally with the shift key held down).